petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/microservice-client-extensions/tutorials/using-a-microservice-client-extension.md

    ![The Liferay Sample OAuth Application User Agent is added when you deploy the client extension.](./using-a-microservice-client-extension/images/01.png)

-The Liferay Sample OAuth Application User Agent provides the [OAuth2 authorization](../../../../headless-delivery/using-oauth2.md) needed so that Liferay can access the Spring Boot application's data through its protected endpoint.
+The Liferay Sample OAuth Application User Agent provides the [OAuth 2 authorization](../../../../headless-delivery/using-oauth2.md) needed so that Liferay can access the Spring Boot application's data through its protected endpoint.
 All that is needed for Liferay to authorize the application in this case is declaring the external reference code in the `application-default.properties`:

 ```properties
 liferay.oauth.application.external.reference.codes=liferay-sample-etc-spring-boot-oauth-application-user-agent